UCLComputerScience/COMP0016_2020_21_Team26/README.md

 This is built on Flutter's stable branch.

+## Tests

+In the root project directory:
+- Run `flutter test` to run the unit/widget tests.
+- Run `flutter drive --driver=test_driver\integration_test.dart --target=integration_test\main_test.dart` with an
+  emulator or device connected to run the integration tests.

+Integration tests run through the device, whereas the widget tests use a different (simulated) execution model.

 ## Initial Requirements

 - The system should be designed for a user between 13 and 99